skylarkcob/hocwp-theme/hocwp/readme.txt

 = 6.8.6 =
 * 19/10/2021: Add fields method into class HTML Field for using multiple fields in single field.
 * 23/10/2021: Allow using multi fields in single field for theme options.
-* 23/10/2021: Update get_field_value, allows get value for sub field in theme options.
+* 23/10/2021: Update get_field_value, allows get value for sub-field in theme options.
 * 23/10/2021: Add social sharing buttons for using in post or page.
 * 23/10/2021: Update license functions, add file into theme folders for re-check license.
 * 26/10/2021: Update mobile menu style.